 - A sustained and successful commitment to, and engagement in, continuing professional development related to academic, institutional and/or other professional practices.

 Download your Principal Fellow guidance pack to find out more and commence your application.

 There are various application routes for Fellowship, they are made in writing and need to be supported by written references.
 Find out more about the available application routes.
 To start your application download the guidance pack which contains more information on Fellowship and directions of the next steps that you need to take.
 We will also email this pack to you.

 Application fees vary depending on the route you take to Fellowship, with individuals from subscribing instutions benefiting from discounted fees.

 |Accredited Provision (individual from a subscribing institution)||Accredited Provision (individual from a non-subscribing institution)||Direct application to Advance HE (individual from a subscribing institution)||Direct application to Advance HE (individual from non-subscribing institution)|

 My Principal Fellowship has helped to highlight the importance of good teaching in this university, which is particularly important at the moment with the Teaching Excellence Framework on the horizon.
 Being a Principal Fellow has enabled me to build internal and external esteem for teaching.
 Fellowship helps to give teaching a voice.

-I started thinking about HEA Principal Fellowship because I had a lifetime of work in education and teaching across three different universities – Southampton, Leeds and UCL – that I wanted to pull together.
+I started thinking about Principal Fellowship because I had a lifetime of work in education and teaching across three different universities – Southampton, Leeds and UCL – that I wanted to pull together.
 Once I started, I thought, why haven’t I done this before?
-I was well supported by the HEA and very pleased to be able to achieve such a high level.
+I was well supported by Advance HE and very pleased to be able to achieve such a high level.

 I’ve had a sabbatical.
 I’ve been a student.
-I’m a HEA Senior Fellow.
+I’m an HEA Senior Fellow.
 And I’m an HEA Principal Fellow.
 All in all, it’s been quite a process, and quite a year or two.